 Seminars and Lectures

-Trainees are invited to participate in 3 formal seminar programs in addition to a Journal Club:
+Trainees are expected to participate in 2 formal seminar programs:

 - Cancer Center Lecture Series: A bi-monthly meeting where national leaders in cancer research discuss issues and challenges.

-Each trainee will be invited to present a seminar in the “Topics in Cancer Drug Development” seminar series each year.
+Each trainee will be invited to present a seminar to the Faculty and Trainees of the CT2 Program each year.

-After completion of this Fellowship, trainees will be equipped with a broad range of skills vital to careers as independent investigators.
-Under the faculty mentor, the trainee should acquire critical investigative skills in his/her focused area of research.
-In addition, the trainee will acquire practical experience within developmental therapeutics including designing, executing, and analyzing experiments.
+After completion of this Fellowship, trainees will be equipped with a broad range of skills vital to careers as independent investigators in Academia or leaders in the pharmaceutical industry.
+Under the direction of a faculty Mentor, the trainee is expected acquire critical investigative skills in his/her focused area of research.
+In addition, the trainee will acquire practical experience within the field of developmental therapeutics and diagnostics.

 Fellowship Stipend and Benefits

-Your CT2 stipend level is determined by the number of full years of training that you have completed since receiving your terminal/professional degree.
+Your CT2 stipend level will be determined by the number of full years of training that you have completed since receiving your terminal/professional degree.
 The stipend is based on the NIH stipend scale and is not determined by the CT2 program or UC San Diego.
-You are eligible for a stipend increase following successful completion of your first 12 months of appointment, as described above.
+You are eligible for a stipend increase following successful completion of your first 12 months of appointment.

 The benefits of the program include HMO medical, dental and vision insurance coverage for yourself and your dependents.